treycool23/randomloot/README.md

 Holding Control (command on a mac) while hovering over tools will give you a description of every trait currently applied to the tool.
 ![tools with control information](https://raw.githubusercontent.com/TheMarstonConnell/randomloot/main/.github/assets/expanded_info.png)

+#### Tool Modifiers
+For a complete list of modifiers check out the [modifier list](https://github.com/TheMarstonConnell/randomloot/blob/main/MODIFIERS.md).

 ### Trait Addition/Subtraction Template
 Trait Addition/Subtraction Templates are items that allow you to add and remove traits from your tools.
 To do this, place either an addition template or subtraction template inside a Smithing Table, to add or remove a trait.
-Then place in your tool and the corresponding item listed in the [Modifiers](MODIFIERS.md) list.
+Then place in your tool and the corresponding item listed in the [Modifiers](https://github.com/TheMarstonConnell/randomloot/blob/main/MODIFIERS.md) list.
 Then You can preview what will happen to your tool.

 You can find Trait Addition Templates in dungeon chests similarly to loot cases.
 To get Subtraction Templates, right click with an addition template in your hand.
 They can be swapped back and forth as many times as you'd like but once you use them they're gone.

-#### Tool Modifiers
-For a complete list of modifiers check out the [modifier list](https://github.com/TheMarstonConnell/randomloot/blob/main/MODIFIERS.md).

 ## Another Rewrite?
 The jump from 1.12 to 1.16 was one of the biggest changes to Forge & the Minecraft codebase making a complete rewrite of the mod very welcome.
 However, the 1.16 to 1.20 is again, a massive change and I'm overall dissatisfied with the 1.16 version of the mods codebase and sloppy planning.
 As such, 1.20 is a complete rewrite of Random Loot to make the mod feel more cohesive and less janky.